-In certain cases, kidneys shut down and stop producing urine.
+In certain cases, the kidneys shut down and stop producing urine.
 Some dogs that reach this point don’t survive.
 Hence, it is no surprise why pet parents of felines are so hesitant to give raisins and grapes to their cats.
 They are already far too dangerous to dogs.

 Kidney Disease in Cats

 One of the biggest concerns about giving grapes to pets is the side effects on their kidneys.
 Kidney disease in pets and specifically, cats is extremely severe.
 Below are a few symptoms of kidney disease in cats: